How to stay motivated when the days are short?

 Stay Active

 Exercise is important in enhancing motivation and fighting off feelings of sloth.
-It may be attracting to remain indoors on cold days, but exercising regularly can energize you.
+It may be attractive to remain indoors on cold days, but exercising regularly can energize you.

 It could be a 30-minute walk, a workout at home or dancing to your favorite music, but any movement counts.
 Studies have shown that even 20 minutes of exercise can enhance mood and motivation levels.